zenstackhq/zenstack-docs/docs/reference/runtime-api.md

 ### withPassword

 Use `withPassword` function to include support for the `@password` attribute.
-Fields marked with the attribute will be automatically hashed (using [bcryptjs](https://www.npmjs.com/package/bcryptjs)) before stored.
+Fields marked with the attribute will be automatically hashed (using [bcryptjs](https://www.npmjs.com/package/bcryptjs)) before being stored.

 #### Signature